-Our group is primarily interested in the biological role of the secreted proteome of skeletal muscle in health and disease.
+Our group is primarily interested in the biological role of the secreted proteome of skeletal muscle and other tissues in health and disease.
 We have demonstrated that skeletal muscle is a bona fide endocrine organ, capable of mediating tissue cross-talk via peptides or proteins termed myokines.
+Furthermore, in seminal works published in Cell Metabolism, we have introduced the paradigm of inter-tissue communication during exercise via nano-sized extracellular vesicles such as exosomes

 Pal, M., Febbraio, M. A. & Whitham, M. (2014) From cytokine to myokine: the emerging role of interleukin-6 in metabolic regulation.
 Immunology and Cell Biology 92,331-339